bahmutov/mocked-env/README.md

 See [src/example-spec.js](src/example-spec.js)

 You can also nest `process.env` reset and setting individual values in inner suites, see [src/nested-spec.js](src/nested-spec.js).
+Great for tests that need to control `process.env` and would like to reset the entire thing, but then mock individual properties.

 ## Debugging